 Most engineered flooring comes prefinished, whereas solid wood flooring offers both options prefinished and unfinished.
 Below you will find the advantages and limitations of both alternatives.

-Factory finished floors tend to have more durable finishes that are covered by a warranty and require very little maintenance.
+Factory finished floors tend to have more durable finishes covered by a warranty and require very little maintenance.